Googyflip/attractor/README.md

 Works with Blender version 3.3 and upwards

+Manual Installation:

-Installation instructions: Go to Edit->Preferences
+- Go to Edit -> Preferences

-Select Add-ons from the tabs on the left of the Window.
+- Select Extensions from the left tabs

-At the top of the window click "Install..."
+- Top right, select the down arrow and then 'Install from Disk...'

-Find and select the file ```attractor_blender_3_3.py``` and click the ```Install Add-on...``` button.
+- Find and select the file Strange Attractors .ZIP file and choose 'Install from Disk', the extension will now be installed

+## Adding a Strange Attractor

-To create an attractor curve, press Shift-A to add an object and select Curve menu.
+- In Object mode, press Shift-A to add an object and select Curve > Strange Attractors

-At the bottom there should now be an entry "Attractors...".

-Select that and an attractor of your choice (Lorenz is a good place to start).
+- Select that and an attractor of your choice (Lorenz is a good place to start)
+- In the object data properties, play around with the settings in Geometry

 ## Example Attractors rendered in Blender